yewjie-github/Portfolio/_posts/ML_Cousera/2017-12-09-Logistic-Regression.markdown

 ![image]({{ site.baseurl }}/public/project-images/logistic_regression/logistic_visualize.png)
 *Figure 1: Visualizing the scatter plot*

-Now we have visualized the data, let us dig deeper into mathmatical background of logistic regression.
-The logistic regrssion hypothesis is defined as:
+Now we have visualized the data, let us dig deeper into mathematical background of logistic regression.
+The logistic regression hypothesis is defined as:

 $$h_\theta(x)=g(\theta^Tx)$$